 But the day of the Lord will come like a thief, and then the heavens will pass away with a roar, and the heavenly bodies will be burned up and dissolved, and the earth and the works that are done on it will be exposed.
 (2 Peter 3:10 ESV)

 The frauds and covetous and greedy who abuse their 501 (c) (3) are sometimes caught and make the headlines, bringing derision on Jesus and the Gospel.
-And, for every one that is exposed, there may even be dozens that are abusing their tax exemption that we will never know about — until the judgment.
+And, for each one that is exposed, there may even be dozens that are abusing their tax exemption that we will never know about — until the judgment.
 But, the good news is that there are plenty of good churches and non-profit charitable organizations out there with principled people leading them.
 Let me leave you with one real-life example.

-I was dining with a couple of Christian leaders and, during the course of the conversation, one of them mentioned they were leaving the board of a non-profit they had served on and served under for years.
+I was dining with a couple of Christian leaders and, during the course of the conversation, one of them mentioned they were leaving the board of a non-profit they had served on and served under for decades.
 I asked, “why the change?”
 I learned that this leader’s spouse was taking a job with the ministry, which would create a conflict of interest.
 This leader went on to say, “I can’t be the boss of people who will be the boss of my [spouse]!”
-This person recognized that it would be unethical to be part of a decision-making, a compensation-setting board of a non-profit organization which hired a family member.
+This person recognized that it would be unethical to be part of decision-making, a compensation-setting board of a non-profit organization that hired a family member.
 But, not every Christian holds those Christian convictions.

 We can be grateful for people who follow not only the letter of the IRS tax laws but the spirit or intent of the code in preserving the privilege of exemptions for legitimate non-profit organizations and churches.